timbeissinger/ComplexSelection/README.md

 ***Analyze10.html:*** HTML-readable code
 ***Map10.Rmd:*** Code to do seleciton mapping in 10-QTL simulation
 ***Map10.html:*** HTML-readable code
+***Analyze10_L44.Rmd:*** Code to tune LD threshold for determining M_eff.
+Code determines mean LD decay over a specific distance (Specified in the 44th line of the QMSim LD output file for the 10-QTL simulation)and calculate the false positive rate.
+This example script was repeatedly run for lines 44-58 and used to create raw data for generating the M_eff supplemental figure in the manuscript.

 ***qtl_50.prm:*** 50-QTL simulation parameter file
 ***run_50.sh:*** 50-QTL simulation submission script for OpenLava cluster